Compensation scheme for research institutes' participation in Horizon Europe (Retur-EU)

-The EU funding policy is based on the fact that research organisations have significantly higher basic funding than Norwegian institutes.
-To ensure that Norwegian institutes can still afford to participate in EU projects, the Norwegian authorities have introduced a scheme for EU performance-based basic funding for research institutes – Retur-EU.
-The scheme compensates for some of the gap between EU funding and actual costs.
+The EU's funding policy is based on the fact that research organisations have significantly higher public funding than the Norwegian research institute.
+Retur-EU is a compensation scheme for institutes' participation in Horizon Europe (HEU), the EU's framework programme for research and innovation.
+The scheme compensates for some of the gap between the funding from the EU and the actual costs of the project.

-The research institutes account for a large part of Norwegian participation in HEU projects.
+The research institute accounts for a large part of Norwegian participation in HEU projects.
 The purpose of Retur-EU is to ensure that Norwegian institutes can participate in more such projects.
-The scheme functions as a performance-based basic allocation.
+The scheme works as a performance-based foundation permitting.

 Which institutions does the Retur-EU apply to?